 NIWA’s areas of expertise cover: Coasts and Oceans, Freshwater and Estuaries, Climate, Atmosphere and Weather.

-Through BLAKE’s partnership with NIWA, in 2020 we are offering four young New Zealanders the incredible opportunity to take part in scientific research encompassing marine, climate, atmospheric and freshwater sciences around New Zealand.
+Through BLAKE’s partnership with NIWA, in 2023/2024 we are offering seven young New Zealanders the incredible opportunity to take part in scientific research encompassing climate, atmospheric and freshwater sciences around New Zealand.

 These programmes allow environmentally-passionate young Kiwis to contribute to NIWA’s scientific research while advancing their career opportunities and inspiring others.